 The Loveland Police Division offers a variety of services to our residents.
-The most commonly requested services are listed below by frequency:
+The most commonly requested services are listed below:

 Local History (Background) Checks

 System Manager Tina Kerns is available to conduct local history checks for our residents from 8 a.m. - 4 p.m.
 Monday through Friday.
 History checks are often required by employers, volunteer organizations, or churches.
 Checks are for Loveland offenses only.
 We are not a certified Webcheck location.
 Our history checks may not satisfy the requirements of a background check required by your employer.
 Check with your employer about their specific requirements before scheduling an appointment.

 If you lock your keys in your vehicle, we can help.
 Every LPD vehicle carries a "lock-out" kit capable of gaining access to most vehicles.
 Call (513) 677-7000 to reach a dispatcher.

 The pole mounted radar is placed around Loveland where speeding issues have been identified.
 It has a built-in radar unit and display screen that displays the driver's speed.
 The unit also collects data on the vehicles that pass and is instrumental in identifying speed issue locations and also dispelling speeding perceptions.
 Complete a Traffic Enforcement Request.